 One thing I really don’t do is rubberneck traffic accidents.
 When I am king, rubbernecking will be a felony.

 Except for traffic accidents, I am a rubbernecker.
 My worst rubbernecking comes in comment sections of articles and blog posts.
-I found this one this morning talking about the election of Maryland Court of Special Appeals judges.
+I found this one (link since removed) this morning talking about the election of Maryland Court of Special Appeals judges.
 Really, I would like to get all of the time back in my life that I have spent reading this kinda garbage.
 It reminds me of what that guy said when looking at The Kramer: “He is a loathsome, offensive brute… yet I can’t look away.”
 I need to do a better job of looking away.
 (Memo to my 2011 New Year’s resolutions file.)

 In an “election” for the Maryland Court of Special Appeals, Marylanders are given an up/down vote on judges.
 Think Soviet Union 1958 (hey, look, Khrushchev won again – good for him).
 But having these judges on the ballot is a waste of time.
 All of the Maryland Court of Special Appeals judges should be retained because none of them have been accused of any ethical violations.
 We should just skip the show altogether and give these judges a single term or life tenure (of course, Maryland defines life as age 70 but that is a whole other story).
 Practically, this is what we are doing anyway.